-The following information below is from the province’s COVID-19 Public Health Guidance for K-12 School Settings issued on July 29, 2020 and also the District’s September Startup Guidelines for Schools K-12 (COVID19) issued on August 26, 2020.
+The following information below is from the province’s COVID-19 Public Health Guidance for K-12 School Settings.

 It is important to note, the District takes direction from the Ministry of Education and Provincial Health Office.
-These guidelines regarding student transportation on buses may change.
+These guidelines regarding student transportation on buses may change throughout the school year.
 We will continue to update this page when new information is made available.

 Daily Health Check